AED7M/CAT-TASK/README.md

-This repository contains answers to SQL and problem-solving questions, along with machine learning notebooks.
+This repository contains answers to SQL and problem-solving questions, along with machine learning notebook.
 Below is an overview of the repository's structure and contents:

 ## Folder Structure